daisiesforamouse/website/wiki/markdown/Mathematical Computation I.md

 - $\|\alpha v\| = |\alpha| \|v\|$ for $\alpha \in \mathbb R$ and $v \in V$,
 - $\|v + w\| \leq \|v\| + \|w\|$ for any $v, w \in V$.

-Now, since this is a computational class, we only care about specific norms, almost all of which we can quickly qrite down.
+Now, since this is a computational class, we only care about specific norms, almost all of which we can quickly write down.

 ### Vector Norms